pranavkundra/McPage/documentation/Experience.md

 All fields except location, duration, website, website_descrip are mandatory.

 website and website_descrip should be specified together or not at all.
+Links to other pages should be entered without http:// at the beginning.

 The meaning of the various fields is as follows.